carlosalvidrez/factors.js/README.md

 		PLEASE NOTE that, on a large target or a large array turning this flag on (true) takes much longer to process.

+		This is only applicable to the JavaScript version of the library for now.

 Output: